 Among its various advantages, microfluidic technology has the ability to create three-dimensional flow patterns that achieve precise control over immiscible and miscible fluid mixing.

 Drug molecules or the active pharmaceutical ingredient (API) encapsulation in PLGA particles is commonly used to create specific particles for personalized medicines, API solubilization and controlled release.
 More and more scientists adopt microfluidic methods which generate highly monodisperse particles in a single continuous step, increasing the yield of the process and achieving the specific particle properties without a significant loss of the sample.

 A microfluidic droplet production method for polymer multiple emulsions is a two step continuous process.
 Stage 1) the emulsification of an aqueous solution in an organic continuous phase; Stage 2) the emulsification of this primary emulsion in a second aqueous phase (containing an emulsion stabilizer).
 The result is a water-in-oil-in-water emulsion and once formed, this emulsion is dried to produce monodisperse PLGA microparticles containing multiple aqueous droplets.
 The size and production throughput can be readily tuned by adjusting the flow rates at any continuous process stages.

 Dolomite’s Drug (API) Encapsulation Systems are the perfect solution for this pharmaceutical application as they utilize microfluidic methods to directly generate monodisperse particles, beads and emulsions, eliminating the need for further processing.
-They can be used to generate particles in nano and micro size range, resulting in formulations such as water in oil (w/o) or oil in water (o/w) emulsions.
+They can be used to generate particles in the micro size range, resulting in formulations such as water in oil (w/o) or oil in water (o/w) emulsions.